 Two units in Global Perspectives in Equine Welfare have been dedicated to issues surrounding the management of wild/feral and free-roaming horse herds.
 The first unit was focused on the 2013 US government shutdown and how that impacted the herds managed by the Bureau of Land Management (BLM).
 The most recent unit has taken a broader perspective, looking at how herds are managed in other countries.

-The management of these populations is an incredibly complex topic which demands the consideration of numerous, site- and herd- specific factors.
+The management of these populations is an incredibly complex topic which demands the consideration of numerous, site- and herd-specific factors.
 The issues are further muddied by the varying opinions of well-intentioned wild horse advocates, the general public, scientists, veterinarians, and government bodies charged with the actual management of the animals, some of which I may tackle in a future post.
-But for now, I’ll keep things light and share a couple of example of free-roaming and feral horses, one from Canada and one from England.
+But for now, I’ll keep things light and share some information on free-roaming and feral horses on the east coast of Canada.

 Sable Island Horses: Life in “the Graveyard of the Atlantic”

-I am absolutely in awe of the Sable Island horses, of which I first became aware in 2008 through the documentary Chasing Wild Horses.
+I am in awe of the Sable Island horses, of which I first became aware in 2008 through the documentary Chasing Wild Horses.
 The film follows photographer Roberto Dutesco on his second visit to the island to photograph the horses, in 2004.
 You can watch it here.
 And if you’re ever in NYC, be sure to visit his gallery.
-The larger than life photographs are incredible!
+The larger-than-life photographs are incredible!

 By 1950, biologists working on the island proposed they be removed.
 Being an introduced/invasive species, they were said to be damaging the ecologically sensitive land.
 The Canadian government formulated a plan to have the horses shipped to the mainland to either work in coal mines or be slaughtered for pet food.
 In the wake of this decision, schoolchildren across the country initiated a letter-writing campaign to the Prime Minister, urging him to spare the horses.
 In response, Prime Minister Diefenbaker declared full protection of the horses and amended the Canada Shipping Act to restrict access to Sable Island.